semrush/intergalactic/website/docs/components/modal/modal.md

 | `--overlay-primary`                                                                           | ![modal overlay](static/modal-overlay.png)  |
 | Overlay style when opening a modal window inside another modal window – `--overlay-secondary` | ![modal in  modal](static/second-modal.png) |

-> Use a modal window inside another modal window (Xzibit triggers 😁) only when necessary – if nothing at all fits.
+> Use a modal window inside another modal window only when necessary – if nothing at all fits.
 Look through an [amazing Manifesto](https://modalzmodalzmodalz.com/) against the ubiquitous use of modal windows.
 Meditate.

 @## Window size